How ISO 8402 (9000 para 3.1.5) Relates Quality to Innovation

-The ISO 8402 standard (now defunct, and a precursor of ISO 9001:2008 and ISO 9001:2015) defines quality as “the totality of characteristics of an entity that bear upon its ability to satisfy stated and implied needs.”
-Even though this definition is old, it helps us understand how quality is related to innovation.
-Here’s the connection:
+The ISO 8402 standard (now 9000 para 3.1.5) defines quality as “the totality of characteristics of an entity that bear upon its ability to satisfy stated and implied needs.”

-“Totality” suggests that quality is more than just characteristics; it’s also the design, implementation, and interaction of those characteristics with the individual.
-This implies a much richer context for the practice of quality problem solving.
-Because utility is the ability to satisfy needs, this definition can be abbreviated as “the totality of characteristics of an entity that bear on its utility.”
+The word “totality” suggests that quality is more than just characteristics; it is also the design, implementation, and interaction of those characteristics with the individual, implying a much richer context for the practice of quality problem solving.
+Because utility is the ability to satisfy needs, this definition can even be abbreviated as “the totality of characteristics of an entity that bear on its utility.”

 This definition easily accommodates the notion of innovation when the time dimension is added: innovation becomes the totality of characteristics needed to satisfy future utility.

 (This fully aligns with the ASQ Innovation and Value Creation group’s 2012 description of innovation as quality for tomorrow.)

 Hasn’t ISO 8402 been withdrawn?